Date of Graduation

 A total of 75 Registered nurses from ED and four internal medicine units were interviewed in a course of three weeks and a total of 12 interunit handoffs were observed.
 A few issues in structure, process, and outcomes of handoffs were identified, such as difference in unit culture, lack of teamwork and understanding between units, lack of knowledge of available tools, as well as operational failures.
 After thorough review of published literature on current evidence best practices in interunit handoff, a few potential interventions were identified to improve the process.
 One of them is a modified ED Summary Report form based on SBAR format.
 The form will provide a framework for communication, along with that, it will potentially eliminate redundancy in current practice and confusion between the nurses.
 It will also potentially increase patient safety and nurse satisfaction.

 Marutyan, Yana, "Evaluation of the Nursing Handoff Process from Emergency Department to In-Patient Unit" (2016).
-Master's Projects.
+Master's Projects and Capstones.
 439.